 The range of dining options include Laguna, where guests can dine outdoors on dishes that feature herbs from the hotel’s own organic garden, and the Sunset Bar & Deck, where weekly theme nights feature live entertainment.
 Guests can sip a refreshing beverage at the swim up pool bar, choose a healthy drink at the daytime juice bar or enjoy a sunset cocktail at the beachfront bar.

-As Colony Club is a member of the Elegant Hotels group, guests are invited to use the boat transfer to dine at the other hotels and make use of their facilities - find out more about the other Elegant Hotels.
+As Colony Club is a member of the Elegant Hotels group, guests are invited to use the boat transfer to dine at the other hotels (subject to purchasing a day pass) and make use of their facilities.

 The concierge is happy to organise cultural trips to discover more about the history of Barbados and can also arrange ‘Bait to Plate’ fishing trips for up to four guests to explore the sea life on the reef and to catch their dinner – all accompanied by one of the hotel’s chefs!

 Having stayed at Colony Club three times now, it has become a bit of a home from home for me.
 Clearly they are doing something right for me to want to keep returning!
 The resort has a colonial feel throughout, set amongst very tropical lush gardens, with a lagoon style pool that meanders down towards the beach.

 I very much enjoy the garden view rooms and suites, as they offer a pleasing outlook over the vegetation and pool, and also give a good degree of privacy.
 The food is good here, and a must for meat lovers is the Steak night on a Wednesday, and Lobster and Jazz on a Thursday evening- Kelly on the Sax is fantastic!